-This past September, I went to DC for a major conference I attend (almost) every year called FinCon.
+This past September, I went to DC for a major conference I used to attend every year.
 It was the first time I had attended since the release of The Feminist Financial Handbook and the podcast appearances I made as a part of promotion.
 I was up for a few different awards.
 I was presenting on a panel.

 I had just gotten my hair dyed by a professional for the first time.
 The greys were starting to show.